molambat/TestingIsForeplay/README.md

 ## 💡 Why this name?

 Because **good QA is the art of anticipation**:
-You detect the tension before the crash,
-you know exactly where to focus,
-you never go to production without a little excitement first.
+You never go to production without a little excitement first.
 And because when foreplay is good, you don’t even need a release note. 😉

 ---